Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 #### Reading plugin documentation

-You can try these when you found the plugin that is causing an issue but don't know why.

-1. Check out the vim help document of the plugin and see if it has relevant information if the plugin has a help document.
+Surprisingly, reading documentation often works.
+You can first check out the vim help document of the plugin and see if it has relevant information.

-2. Visit the GitHub page of the plugin and see if there are any related issues.
+If the plugin doesn't have a help document, visit the GitHub page of the plugin and see if there are any related issues.

-To easily open the GitHub page of a Plug line you can use a function and command such as this:
+To easily open the GitHub page of a Plug line in vimrc, I use a function and command similar to this:

 ```vim
 function! s:open_plug_gh()